SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

-- AI Policy fellow at UC BErkeley (BASIS fellowship)
+- Will be working with Dr. Divya Chaudhary (Northeastern University) as a part of **Northeastern Collab.
+Opportunity**
-- AI Agent researcher at Camel AI.org
+- AI Policy fellow at UC BErkeley (**BASIS fellowship**)
 - Researcher at AI Safety Camp - 10th Edition   (Working with Shivam Raval, Harvard university)

 ## Volunteer:
-- 1.Reviewer for NeurIPS Bayesian Decision-making and Uncertainty Workshop 2024
+- Reviewer for NeurIPS Bayesian Decision-making and Uncertainty Workshop 2024
-- 2.As a volunteer at "PauseAI" Team
+- As a volunteer at "PauseAI" Team
-- 3.As a volunteer at Alphaxiv
+- As a volunteer at Alphaxiv